hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 int count = this.employeeDAO.update(emp);
 ```

-The count value informs us how many rows were actually updated.
+The count value indicates how many rows were actually updated.

-The method works in the same way for tables with composite primary keys.
-The corresponding columns are used to locate and update the row.
+This method functions similarly for tables with composite primary keys, using the corresponding columns of the composite key to locate and update the row.

-This method cannot be used to update the primary key of a row.
-However, you can use the update by example functionality described below to do so.
+Note that this method cannot be used to update the primary key of a row.
+However, you can utilize the update by example functionality described below to achieve this.

 #### Optimistic Locking

-If any Optimistic Locking strategy was enabled in the table the update method will detect row changes or row deletion automatically.
+If any Optimistic Locking strategy is enabled for the table, the update method will automatically detect row changes or deletions.
 For example:

 ```java
 InvoiceVO inv = InvoiceDAO.select(58640);